-Like most National Governing Bodies of Sport, Hockey Wales is heavily reliant on public funding from Sport Wales.
+Like most National Governing Bodies of Sport, Hockey Wales is heavily reliant on public funding from Sport Wales and income generated from membership fees.

-During the year Hockey Wales received £792,774 (2021: £706,852) of which £48,175 related to an additional Sport Resilience fund grant and £65,000 from a Welsh Government Recovery Package, deferred from the previous year. £30,000 of Performance Grant has been carried forward as deferred income to 2022/23.
-As such, the organisation was overall 69% reliant on public funding from Sport Wales.
-Hockey Wales received a further £117,893 (2021:£105,064) in facility grant aid from Sport Wales to be used mainly at the National Centre in Cardiff, primarily for talent and performance purposes - these figures are based on market rates.
+During the year Hockey Wales received £588,000 (2023: £632,000).
+As such, the organisation was overall 48% reliant on public funding from Sport Wales.
+Hockey Wales received a further £105,064 (2023: £105,064) in facility grant aid from Sport Wales to be used mainly at the National Centre in Cardiff, primarily for talent and performance purposes - these figures are based on market rates.
+The Euro Hockey U18 tournament broke even which was a huge achievement given the cost of the event was nearly £200k.

-Membership income totals 4% (2021: 8%) of overall revenue and other principal income streams include athlete income through our pathway and senior international programme, the education & training programme and competition and events.
-It should be taken into account the impact of COVID-19 and the reduction to half the normal registration fees charged.
-Our ambition is to become more commercially viable and less reliant on public funding, through diverse and strong partnerships.
+Membership income totals 10% (2023: 13%) of overall revenue and other principal income streams include athlete income through our pathway and senior international programme, the education & training programme and competition and events.

+Our ambition is to become more commercially viable and less reliant on public funding through diverse and strong partnerships.